Ministry of Health Singapore. All Rights Reserved.

 Practise the 5 F.I.G.H.T. steps to protect those you love from the flu and other infectious diseases.

-It is 5 simple practices to help prevent the spread of diseases.
-To learn more, click on the tabs below.
+F.I.G.H.T. are 5 simple steps you can take to prevent the spread of flu and other infectious diseases.
+To learn how to F.I.G.H.T., click on the tabs below.

-Hand washing with soap and water has been proven to prevent many diseases; hence it is important to wash them regularly and thoroughly.
+Hand washing with soap and water has been proven to prevent many diseases; hence it is important to wash your hands regularly and thoroughly.
 You can also use an alcohol-based hand sanitizer if there are no hand washing facilities available.

 1. Palm to palm